 A sentencing hearing is held where a person pleads guilty to an offence, or if they are found guilty after a hearing.
 At this sentencing hearing, the person (or their legal representative) can tender a letter of apology for the Magistrate to consider.
-Our Solicitors know that a well drafted letter of apology can have an impact upon the sentence that is imposed by the Court.
+Our Solicitors know that a well-drafted letter of apology can have an impact upon the sentence that is imposed by the court.

 This page has been designed to assist you in the preparation of an apology letter for court.

 Ideally, a letter of apology in a Local Court sentence should be one page in length, unless the offence is complicated or extremely serious.
-A longer letter may be required where there is an unusual set of circumstances, where gaol is the likely punishment or where the matter is being dealt with in the District Court.
+A longer letter may be required where there is an unusual set of circumstances, where jail is the likely punishment or where the matter is being dealt with in the District Court.

 The formalities that should be complied with when writing a letter of apology include:

 - Addressing the letter to, “The Presiding Magistrate” or “The Presiding Judge” and including the relevant court (for example, “The Presiding Magistrate, Downing Centre Local Court” or “The Presiding Judge, Parramatta District Court”);

 - Ensuring the letter is signed and dated; and

 - Explicit reference to the offence or offences with which the defendant is apologising for.